inside: building a strong mother daughter relationship during the tween and teens year

 You may not find the music she listens to particularly appealing and that reality show that she’s gotten sucked into may seem downright stupid.
 But building a bond is about bridging what feels like an ever widening chasm between you and her.
 One way to do this is to pay attention to what she’s into these days.

 Our tween and teen daughters often dismiss so much about us as being out of touch and old fashioned.
-Yet somehow we’ll find them constantly wanting to borrow everything from our cute teal tank top to our stylish leopard print flats or even our brand new gold pendant necklace.
+Yet somehow we’ll find them constantly wanting to borrow everything from our cute teal tank top to our stylish leopard print flats or even our brand new silver feather pendant necklace.

 The open invitations to take part in our kids lives become fewer and fewer as they get older.
 Often moms and dads place a distant second to friends and romantic partners.
 Sometimes it may even feel like they’d rather spend time with the dog than with us.